Identifying a Lakensea/Lake ‘n Sea boat can be rewarding and accurate if you use the following steps.

 If you are lucky enough to find a manufacturer’s plate, from either company, then you should look for stamped hull numbers on the plate.
 I have not found one boat, yet, that had the hull numbers stamped anywhere else, except for the Biscayne model, which is stamped on the transom protector where the outboard motor would rest or inside the transom on a small metal plate.
 Most likely both companies opted to make the boats and then stamp them once they had been ordered or sold just in case they had to hold them over to the next model year, when they would stamp the hull with a different year number, at least that is the case with the Parsons Corporation-built boats.
-If your boat’s hull number starts with a “9” it was built in 1959 or the last months of 1958 for inclusion the 1959 model year, just like car manufactures do (14′ Caribbean = 9475 #### or 16’ Arrowhead = 9575 ####.
+If your boat’s hull number starts with a “9” it was built in 1959 or the last months of 1958 for inclusion the 1959 model year, just like car manufactures do (14-ft Caribbean = 9475 #### or 16-ft Arrowhead = 9575 ####.
 If it starts in a “0” then it was built in 1960 or the last part of 1959 (16′ Arrowhead = 0575 ####.
-One instance seems to prove that they also made at least one model in 1961, a 15′ Biscayne, with a Parsons Corporation manufactures plate and nameplate has been documented with the hull number 10932168.
+One instance seems to prove that they also made at least one model in 1961, a 15-ft Biscayne, with a Parsons Corporation manufactures plate and nameplate has been documented with the hull number 10932168.
 This information comes right from the Blue Book for outboard boats, 1963, which also lists, as does a boating magazine article from 1960, the four models made that year.
-They included: 15′ Biscayne, lengthened 15′ Caribbean, lengthened 17′ Arrowhead and lengthened 19-ft Saratoga.
-The 12-ft Manistee and 14-ft Au Sable models discontinued as was the Grand Traverse model.
-Only Grand Traverse had been made and it was sold to a dealer at the 1959 New York Boat Show, never to be seen again.
+They included: 15-ft Biscayne, lengthened 15-ft Caribbean, lengthened 17-ft Arrowhead and lengthened 19-ft Saratoga.
+The 12-ft Manistee and 14-ft Au Sable models discontinued as was the 18-ft Grand Traverse model.
+Only one Grand Traverse was made and it was sold to a dealer at the 1959 New York Boat Show, never to be seen again.
 The second one was still in inventory in late 1959 but its location is unknown.